 Whereas political science has traditionally accounted for distribution mechanisms where power, non-voluntary exchange, etc. play a role, classical economics has traditionally confined attention to production, consumption, exchange, ignoring, as Hirshleifer (2001) puts it, "the dark side of the force".
-A literature emerges which describes processes of fighting applying economic concepts, honoring individual decisionmaking.
+A literature emerges which describes processes of fighting applying economic concepts, honoring individual decision-making.
 Examples are Grossman and Kim (1995), Hirshleifer (2001), Skaperdas and Syropoulos (2001), and Hausken (2005).
 This ensures compatibility with the approach in this article applying Coases' (1988a) theory of firms on governmental units, observing that firms and governmental units are subjected to some of the same market forces.
 Enabling mechanisms for markets and enforcement mechanisms for voluntary exchange can thus emerge for governmental units, just as for firms.
-Autonomous individuals engage in decisionmaking and voluntary exchange, and may through various mechanisms, as history has shown, endogenously choose to refrain from warfare.
+Autonomous individuals engage in decision-making and voluntary exchange, and may through various mechanisms, as history has shown, endogenously choose to refrain from warfare.
 E.g., Hausken (2004) shows how voluntary exchange can emerge in a world of mutual raiding, appropriation, and defense, when the appropriated production is less valuable to the appropriator than to the defender and the defense is not too inferior to attack.

-The common mechanisms for the creation and growth of states and distribution of wealth through human history have been warfare, violence, appropriation, defense, exploitation, theft, raiding, robbery, etc. Also today, "war can pay", just as robbery and theft can pay in a market economy otherwise based on voluntary exchange.
-Non-voluntary or non-free exchanges have traditionally been more important than they are today, and have in large parts of the world been marginalized measured relatively to the total sizes of economies.
+of the world been marginalized measured relatively to the total sizes of economies.
 The last centuries have witnessed a certain shift in emphasis from military warfare to economic warfare.
 A variety of factors play a role, such as technological progress, the emergence of rule of law, police, etc., but also self-coordination by self-interested individuals.
 Rather than population groups conquering territory and raiding other groups, global firms compete for market share.
 Rather than soldiers fighting physically, today lawyers and other professionals "fight" through political campaigning, rent-seeking maneuvers for licenses and monopoly privileges (Tullock 1967), commercial efforts to raise rivals' costs (Salop and Scheffman 1983), strikes and lockouts, litigation, etc.

 Well designed enabling mechanisms for the creation, adjustment and dissolution of governmental units may, if successful, replace the current mechanisms and result in major advances in human welfare.
 A view gradually emerges that competition between governmental units is desirable, just as competition between firms is desirable.
-Early research in this direction has been made by Knag and Knutsen (1990), Knutsen (1992), Casella and Frey (1992), Frey and Eichenberger (1996), and Frey (2001).
-The main differences between the three latter articles and the current article are, first, a more carefully worked out and consistent definition of a governmental unit.
-Second, for a governmental unit we introduce three enabling mechanisms.
+Early research in this direction has been made by Casella and Frey (1992), Frey (2001), Frey and Eichenberger (1996).
+The main differences between these three contributions and the current article are, first, a more carefully worked out and consistent definition of a governmental unit.
+Second, for a governmental unit we introduce three enabling mechanisms.8